junhan/learnmachinelearning/README.md

 # about myself
 General background, took some machine learning courses in the graduate school, understand general machine learning concepts (artificial neural network, genetic algorithm, bayesian learning, natural language processing, etc.) and have applied numeric convex analysis (mainly first-order and second-order gradient descent) and hyper parameter optimization in the ph.d research.

-Recently, I would like to take on the latest advancement in deep learning (neural network) and big data, and see if these two can lead to some proof-of-concept prototype in automatic speech recognition (ASR).
+Recently, I would like to take on the latest advancement in deep learning (neural network) and big data, and see if these two can lead to some proof-of-concept prototype in automatic speech recognition (ASR) and natural language processing (NLP).